davevg/bsc-gameday-tigers/terraform/lambda/lambda_layers/readme.txt

-Not uploading the generated layer fille but the steps to generate are:
+Not uploading the generated layer file but the steps to generate are:

 git clone https://github.com/imperva/aws-lambda-layer.git
 cd aws-lambda-layer